gpowen/gpowen.github.io/km.md

 - Data collected from [Kaggle](https://www.kaggle.com/mohamadalhasan/metoo-tweets-dataset)
 - ~15,000 tweets over a 1 to 2 day period in 2019
 - Primary variable of interest is "Tweet" being that this is a text analysis.
 Other variables include ID, Length, Date_Time, Source, Likes, Retweets, Lang
-- Basic frequencies in addition to associations (n-grams), and hopefully sentiment analysis will be covered
+- Basic frequencies in addition to associations (n-grams), and ideally sentiment analysis will be covered
 - Also extremely interested in pursuing STM in R, currently learning from [these](https://juliasilge.com/blog/sherlock-holmes-stm/) [blogs](https://juliasilge.com/blog/evaluating-stm/).
 I don't expect to be terribly proficient here as I am beginning down this path late in the process, but I think it's important to try.

 ## Labs & Assignments